 Seminary is the best formation the Church offers!

+Priestly formation is ultimately a journey of one’s whole life.
 Seminary is the place where a man is formed mind, body, and soul into the image of Jesus Christ.
-Seminaries are not places where men walk around in silence all day chanting in Latin.
-Rather, they are places of joy, camaraderie, and deep learning!
+They are places of joy, camaraderie, and deep learning!
 Today’s seminarians experience the best formation the Church offers!

-In order to become Catholic priest, a man must fulfill three basic requirements: a college degree, two years of Philosophy study, and four years of Theology study.
-Some men enter seminary while still in college and so they attend College Seminary.
-Once they obtain a degree, they can transfer to Major Seminary.
+In order to become Catholic priest, a man must fulfill three basic educational requirements: a college degree, two years of Philosophy study, and four years of Theology study.
+Additional training in pastoral ministries, parish life, language, and personal maturity are determined at the discretion of the Vocations Director.

 What is daily life like for a typical seminarian?